 Here are the order of the notes on the guitar from top (thickest string) to bottom (thinnest string)

-Make sure you’re pressing before the fret and not on it.
-That’s where it will give you the best sound.
+Pressing right before the fret will give you the best sound.

 It’s up to you whether you use your fingers or a pick to play the guitar, but it’s good to be comfortable with both techniques.